 “Tillya-Kori” means “gold or gilded work”.
 The mosque’s interior is uniquely ornated in gold tones.
 Particular attention should be paid to the mihrab niche (a niche in the mosque indicating the direction to Mecca) and the dome ceiling.
 The technique of kundal* was applied in interior decoration.
 Upon entering the mosque you will understand why the building is named so.

-In the 19th century, the main portal of the Tillya-Kori was damaged by a strong earthquake; the upper part collapsed.
+In the 19th century, the façade of the Tillya-Kori was damaged by a strong earthquake; the upper part collapsed.
 When it was rebuilt, the original tile cladding was omitted.
 In the 20th century, the madrasah was restored several times.
+Currently, in the mosque is an exhibition of old photos.